syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Getting-Started.md

 ---
 layout: post
-title: Getting started with Syncfusion Essential Diagram for ASP.NET MVC
+title: Getting started with ASP.NET MVC Diagram Control | Syncfusion
-description: Getting started walk through to create your first Flow Diagram and Organizational Chart Diagram
+description: Learn here about getting started with Syncfusion Essential ASP.NET MVC Diagram Control, its elements, and more.
 platform: ejmvc
 control: Diagram
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET MVC Diagram

 Getting started with your MVC Diagram is easy.
 You can start by creating a simple flow chart.